Sit-to-stand devices are designed to quickly transfer a patient between two seated surfaces.

 (Stand Up Lifts)

 Stand Assist Lifts are the safest and most efficient way to dress, clean and transfer patients who need additional support.

 These images of the Invacare stand-up slings are good for seeing exactly how they attach to the Stand-Up Lift and how the sling attaches to the patient.
 Click on the images for a larger view on each product page.

 Can a sit-to-stand device be used with any resident/patient?
+The sit-to-stand lift is designed to help patients with some mobility but who lack the strength or muscle control to rise to a standing position from a bed, wheelchair, chair, or commode.
 A sit-to-stand device should only be used with residents/patients that can bear some body weight.
 Depending on how much weight bearing capacity the resident has, the sit-to-stand device can raise the resident just high enough for short distance transfers such as bed to wheelchair or wheelchair to commode, or to a fully standing posture for longer distance transfers.
 Use of a sit-stand device also requires the patient/resident to be able to sit up on the edge of the bed with or without assistance, and to be able to bend their hips, knees, and ankles.

 Manufacturer's instructions for these Stand Assist Lifts list the following precaution: Professional assessment should be carried out before lifting patients who are non weight bearing.
 This also applies to patients who have limited shoulder movement or cannot hold on with one or both hands.
 These instructions also direct two staff assist with the Lift for those patients who have suffered a stroke or who can only hold with one hand, or patients who cannot hold on at all.